Varshabhaskar0501/Drug-Recommendation-through-Patient-Review-Classification-using-ML-and-NLP/README.md

-# 💊 Enhanced Drug Recommendation through Patient Review Classification using ML and NLP
+# 💊 Drug Recommendation through Patient Review Classification using ML and NLP

 A healthcare-focused project that uses **Natural Language Processing** and **Machine Learning** to classify patient medical conditions from drug reviews and recommend appropriate medications.